inform-us/requirements_specifications/informus/rules/Tidal Volume.md

 2) Vent mode score only valid if vent_mode_vt_dt within last 6 hours of epoch_dt
 3) Tidal Volume validity is 4 hours and 15 minutes to give leeway

-## Summative Rules (corresponds to tile metric)
+## Summary Rules (corresponds to tile metric)
-For all eligible patients take an average of their tidal volumes and display as one number with one decimal point.
+Exclude missing, off unit, or not applicable.
+Take mean of ventmode value- display as number with one decimal point.
+Total hours on mandatory ventiliation = eligible hours, exclude missing, off unit, or not applicable

 ## Classification Rules: (corresponds to the per patient chart)